shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 Xandr recommends that you enable pacing for most campaigns.

-How the System Reduces Over- or Underspend
+## How the system reduces over- or underspend

 When a campaign serves too many or too few impressions in a day, it is called **overspend** or **underspend** (respectively).
 In order to avoid